uhstray-io/open-k8s/README.md

     - [Adding nodes to the cluster](#adding-nodes-to-the-cluster)
     - [(Optional) Proxying API Server to localhost](#optional-proxying-api-server-to-localhost)

-# Deploy High Availability Kuberenetes Cluster Using Kubeadm on a Stack Control Plane
+# Deploy High Availability Kubernetes Cluster Using Kubeadm on a Stack Control Plane
 ## Official Documentation
 - Refer to the [official kubeadm documentation](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm) for detailed guidance.
 - Refer to the [official kubernetes documentation](https://kubernetes.io/docs/home/) for kubernetes resources.